Which model is best for me?

 Class G - a more efficient version of Class A/B.

 It's not necessarilly the technology but how it is implemented, that determines results.
-Choose a decent brand because they have proven their art.
-Chario are designed to bring out your amplifiers best, so the better the amplifier, the better your Chario's will sound.
-We have a selection of amplifiers in our Boutique shop to ease your choice.
+There is no substitute for quality, choose a decent brand because they have proven their art.
+The better the amplifier, the better your Chario's will sound.
+See iStereos.co.uk for more info.

 What speaker-cable brand do you recommend?

 Chario work well with all decent brands.
 There are many factors that influence loudspeaker cable other than the conducting material or the copper.
-These include RFI, dielectric, magnetism, etc. To ease your choice here, we have selected some that works well with Chario which you may view in our Boutique under Ancillaries.
+These include RFI, dielectric, magnetism, etc. Choose a decent brand or go to iStereos.couk for more information.

 How do I set-up my speakers?